AlmeroSteyn/react-aria-live/README.md

 export default MyApp;
 ```

-The `LiveMessage` component does not have to exists in the same component as `LiveAnnouncer`, as long as it exists inside a component tree wrapped by `LiveAnnouncer`.
+The `LiveMessage` component does not have to exist in the same component as `LiveAnnouncer`, as long as it exists inside a component tree wrapped by `LiveAnnouncer`.